marijnh/Eloquent-JavaScript/02_program_structure.md

 put a space or a hash sign at a given position, you could test whether the sum of the two counters is even (`% 2`).

-Terminating a line by adding a newline character happens after the line has been built up, so do this after the inner loop but inside of the outer loop.
+Terminating a line by adding a newline character must happen after the line has been built up, so do this after the inner loop but inside of the outer loop.